lanceman2/Quickstream_dev/README.md

 ## Developer notes

-- quickstream code is written fairly simple C with very few dependences
+- quickstream code is written fairly simple C with very few dependences.
+- The API (application programming interface) user sees data structures as opaque.
+They just know that they are pointers to data structures, and they do not see elements in the structures.
-- the files in the source directly follow the directory structure of the installed files.
+- The files in the source directly follow the directory structure of the installed files.
 So you don't need to wonder where source files are.
 - consequently programs can run in the source directory after running make without installing them.
-- consequently also the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source.
+- Consequently also the running programs find files from a relative paths between them, the same way as in the installed files as with the files in the source.
-- consequently we use the compilers relative linking options to link and run programs.
+- Consequently we use the compilers relative linking options to link and run programs.
-- you can move the whole encapsulated installation and everything runs the same.
+- You can move the whole encapsulated installation and everything runs the same.
-- environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
+- Environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
-- the installation prefix directory is not used in an quickstream code, only relative paths are needed for running quickstream files to find themselves.
+- The installation prefix directory is not used in an quickstream code, only relative paths are needed for running quickstream files to find themselves.
 - C++ code can link with quickstream.
+- The public interfaces are object oriented in a C programming sense.
+- The private code is slightly more integrated than the public interfaces may suggest.
+- We wish to keep this C code small and manageable.